Dieterbe/dieterblog/content/posts/software-values.md

 * Open Source is best for specific, common, non-critical needs and foundational platform code.
 Commercialization is optional.
 * Commercialization is needed for enterprise/critical/large needs.
 OSS is optional.
+* "open source as an insurance" is overrated, except for individuals and SME's.
+* consuming OSS can be a complication for heavily regulated enterprises, but one that shouldn't take much to overcome.
+* the market auto-regulates and decision makers deserve more credit for making choices based on what criteria are relevant to *them*.
+* it will take time but I expect/hope that OSS users will be more accepting of non-OSI-compatible licenses (such as [fair source](/posts/fair-source-the-next-best-model-for-commercial-open-source/) - this will take time, but such projects deserve the same type of community benefits)
+* All things equal, I would lean towards open source rather than not, but things are rarely equal :-]

-For certain businesses and industries, using a strategy involving "open source" (or any of its other forms, open core, source available, fair source, etc) can be a fantastic way to do it.
-A win-win for everyone.
-But often, it may not be. (maybe a topic for another day)
+For certain businesses and industries (e.g. on-prem), going to market using a strategy involving "open source" (or any of its other forms, open core, source available, fair source, etc) can be a fantastic way to do it.
+A win-win for producers, and consumers.
+Especially early on in the lifecycle of bleeding edge projects where the community plays a large role.
+But just as often, a poorly thought-out open source strategy will undermine the project and impede both the product and its customers, often resulting in failure.

 For customers, whether software is open source or not seems to matter less than us OSS advocates like to believe.
-Indirectly, it is relevant when it allows a business to be more healthy (and to charge less), and/or when it improves the product in meaningful ways.
+Indirectly, it is relevant when it allows a business and its project to be more healthy (and get higher quality, better supported software for less money).
 But directly, as such, it doesn't seem to matter.
-The "open source as an insurance" idea seems overrated, except for individuals / SME's where it may be more relevant.
-Beyond that, I think the market auto-regulates and decision makers deserve more credit for making choices based on what criteria are relevant to *them*.

-## What about Collaboration?

-There's something humane about collaborating with others, and it's a reason we enjoy open source so much.
-Does it need to be global community of strangers?
-It feels nice, perhaps because it's a novelty.
-It is not a necessity.
-Plenty of ways to collaborate, e.g. with your own colleagues.
-Still it feels like a net positive.

-All in all, I would always lean towards OSS, all other things equal.
-But hopefully it's clear that those other things are usually far from equal.

-# DRAFT STUFF - TO BE REMOVED

-is the difference (what makes COSS successful) community contributions?

-### Issues with OSS
-- Compensation
-- Not fit for use
-- Code needs expertise.
-It's not about the code
-- Perception of Quality if free

-community/free contributions:
-0   ----- some    --- half    -- much  --- all
-                                            ^
-                                            virtually impossible for commercial entity (unless the software has strict enterprise requirements, but then it usually is not built from community either)
-^
-commercial domination
-                       ^
-                      careful balance: company to work well with community
+When and when not open source makes sense as part of a business strategy would be an interesting topic for another day.

+Thanks to [Goutham Veeramachaneni](https://www.gouthamve.dev/) for your input!